Information For Landgraaf

-- Protection - including certified FIS helmet and back protector
+Protection - including certified FIS helmet and back protector (mandatory)

-- Tuning equipment including wax, files, vices, waxing irorn, 87 / 88-degree angle, scraper etc. (benches provided)
+Tuning equipment including wax, files, 87 / 88-degree angle, scraper etc (iron, benches provided by ATC)

 Transfers to Resort with ATC

-Pick up will be from Milan Malpensa airport and will either be in the ATC van or with a local transfer/bus company.
-The journey takes approximately 3hrs so make sure you have some snacks and water.
+Pick up will be from the airport and will either be in the ATC van or with a local transfer/bus company.
+The transfer is around 1 hour.

 Emergency medical insurance is required specifically you need to be covered for ski racing.
 We highly recommend cancelation insurance, because if you have to cancel your booking due to any reason within 4 weeks of the camp start date you will not receive a refund from ATC.